 - Search Engine Optimization (SEO) – It is the process of optimization of your business website or content on different search engines.

-- Social Media Marketing – It includes getting customer attention by using different social media like Facebook, Twitter, LinkedIn, etc.
+- Social Media Marketing – This includes getting customer attention by using different social media like Facebook, Twitter, LinkedIn, etc.

 - Video Marketing – Now marketers are not just making promotion campaigns they are also creating different videos of their products that educate and entertain the customers and that ultimately influence them to buy.